Oklahoma Motorcycle Helmet Laws Guide

 The laws around motorcycle helmets have changed a lot over the years.
 In 1965, Oklahoma was one of many states that made it compulsory for every motorcycle rider to wear a helmet.
 However, this law was changed in 1969, so it only applied to riders under 21.
 But they reversed this decision in 1975 and, once again, required everybody to wear a helmet.
 The law was amended again the following year and changed to its current form, only requiring anybody under 18 to wear a helmet.

 The laws surrounding helmets while riding a bicycle in Oklahoma are a little more complex because no blanket law covers the entire state.
 In Oklahoma City, all cyclists are legally required to wear a helmet, regardless of their age.
-In Norman, the law only applies to people that are under the age of 16, and anybody older than that can choose whether they want to wear a helmet or not.
-Any laws about bicycle helmets do not cover the rest of the state, so it is down to the rider to decide.
+In Norman, the law only applies to people under 16, and anybody older can choose whether they want to wear a helmet.
+Any laws about bicycle helmets do not cover the rest of the state, so it is up to the rider to decide.

 Although you may not always be required by law to wear a helmet, it is advisable because it significantly reduces your chances of injury or death if you are involved in an accident.
 Oklahoma considers itself anti-helmet law, but not anti-helmet, so even though they do not enforce it, it still encourages all riders to wear helmets.